crispab/codekvast/README.md

     1. Add devops stuff. (ping, health checks, JMX, metrics, ...)

 * The Codekvast Warehouse is **very** rudimentary.
 It aggregates and persists data alright, but the user interface is absent.
-(For the moment the only functionality offered is a view in the database schema).
+(For the moment the only functionality offered is a REST API for getting information about a method).

     Tentative road-map:

      1. Add a web UI.
-     1. Add a IDE plugin API.
+     1. Add a REST API.
      1. Add a mechanism for informing daemons that they safely can prune data.
      1. Add more mechanisms for receiving data from daemons (currently supported: zip files, optionally pushed by scp).